 Kaysville City Tree Ordinances

 Per Kaysville City Ordinance Chapter 9 of Title 2-10, Kaysville City crews need your continued assistance.
-Be advised that by December 15, all trees should be trimmed back in a manner acceptable to the individual property owner that also clears a path for snow plows and other city maintenance vehicles.
+Be advised that all trees should be trimmed back in a manner acceptable to the individual property owner that also clears a path for snow plows and other city maintenance vehicles.
 The standard required is 14 feet in height from the top of the back of the curb.
 This will enable large equipment to drive underneath the trees to maintain the city streets.
-After December 15 in those areas where limbs continue to impede public works activities, Kaysville City crews will return and trim the applicable trees.

 What Residents Can Do to Help